egberts/egberts.github.io-src/content/articles/openssl-subjectAltName.md

 CA Certificates
 ---------------

-CA certificate should not use `altSubjectName`; It didn't say MUST NOT, so they can and have been used.
+CA certificate should not use `subjectAltName`; It didn't say MUST NOT, so they can and have been used.

-`altSubjectName` for CA certificates are not used in the same way that "web servers" expect them to be used.
+`subjectAltName` for CA certificates are not used in the same way that "web servers" expect them to be used.

 Often times, it is just a simply description inserted by CA administrator of their own choosing.

 Other Certificates
 ------------------

-Other certificates NOT having the `serverAuth` nor `clientAuth` in their `extKeyUsage=` MAY use the `altSubjectName` at their discretion.
+Other certificates NOT having the `serverAuth` nor `clientAuth` in their `extKeyUsage=` MAY use the `subjectAltName` at their discretion.

 It is much like a `nsComment` where short notation describing the function of the certificate might be helpful to others.